Culling the herd of moments with penalized empirical likelihood: Additional numerical results

-{\bf Dynamic panel data model} Due to limitations of space, in the main text we report the simulation results of the linear IV model only.
-In this section, we experiment with a nonlinear model.
-Consider a simplified panel data model with time-varying individual heterogeneity \citep{han2005estimation}:
+Due to limitations of space, in the main text we report the simulation results of the linear IV model only.
+In this section, we display additional results for the linear IV model, and also experiment with a nonlinear model.